Sweet friend, I see you over there right now, reading the literary masterpiece that is this all-important internet blog post.

 Sounds like a plan.
 Am I right?

 To make this crazy easy for you, I've assembled a ready-to-go, templated worksheet for every blog post you'll ever write.
-So, sign up below, print this baby off, and get to writing, friends!
+So, click the box below to sign up, print this baby off, and get to writing, friends!
 You've got a business to build, knowledge to share, and the world needs to hear your story.